podia/counter/README.md

 See the asociated project in Github but roughly I'm thinking:

 - Implement the background job pattern for incrementing counters
-- Hierarchical counters.
-For example, a Site sends many Newsletters and each Newsletter results in many EmailMessages.
-Each EmailMessage can be marked as spam.
-How do you create counters for how many spam emails were sent at the Newsletter level and the Site level?
 - Time-based counters for analytics.
 Instead of a User having one OrderRevenue counter, they would have an OrderRevenue counter for each day.
 These counters would then be used to produce a chart of their product revenue over the month.
 Not sure if these are just special counters or something else entirely?
 Do they use the same ActiveRecord model?
 - In a similar vein of supporting different value types, can we support HLL values?
 Instead of increment an integer we add the items hash to a HyperLogLog so we can count unique items.
 An example would be counting site visits in a time-based daily counter, then combine the daily counts and still obtain an estimated number of monthly _unique_ visits.
 Again, not sure if this is the same ActiveRecord model or something different.
 - Actually start running this in production for basic use cases